Papuan Singing dog

-The twelve day tour included myself and the client, plus a trusted cook and guide that I had used before and seven local porters and guides from the starting village, itself an expensive 1 hour chartered plane ride from the capital of West Papua, Jayapura.
+The twelve-day tour included myself and the client, plus a trusted cook and guide that I had used before and seven local porters and guides from the starting village, itself an expensive one hour chartered plane ride from the capital of West Papua, Jayapura.

-At the time of the sighting we were in a dramatic, wide valley with 4,000m peaks and limestone walls with waterfalls on either side.
-We spent a total of 4 days camping in this valley and there was regular contact with a number of exciting animals: couscous, possums and even tree kangaroos were seen most days, as well as many unidentified ground nesting birds living in the swamp grass.
+At the time of the sighting, we were in a dramatic, wide valley with 4,000m peaks and limestone walls with waterfalls on either side.
+We spent a total of four days camping in this valley and there was regular contact with a number of exciting animals: couscous, possums and even tree kangaroos were seen most days, as well as many unidentified ground-nesting birds living in the swamp grass.
 One species of bird of paradise was heard in the lower forest, but not seen.
 There were a few highland flowers and grasses and occasional groves of an ancient cycad species – primordial in every respect.